lehmannro/commithero/README.rst

-``commithero`` analyzes a repository for commits and awards individual authors achievements based on their work.
+``commithero`` analyzes a repository for commits and awards achievements based on each author's work.

 It caches results from previous runs in the repository for performance reasons.
 A `RepositoryState` is pickled to a file called ``.commithero`` (see ``-c`` to